Lake Tikitapu: Geography

+Geology

+Lake Tikitapu was formed as the result of a lava dam generated during the Rotoroa rhyolitic eruption sequence, at the south-western margins of the Ōkataina Caldera now dated at 15,635 ± 412 cal.yr BP, which separates it from Lake Rotokakahi to the south.
+The lake is closely related to the Ōkāreka Embayment on the western margins of the Ōkataina Caldera and it is possible that the Te Rere rhyolite eruption of 25,171 ± 964 years BP was also relevant to its formation.

-Activities and Leisure
+Activities and leisure

-There are plenty of activities to do on and surrounding the lake.
 On the lake, swimming, boating, trout fishing and watersports are popular activities.
 Both rainbow trout and brook trout reside in the lake, making it very popular with experienced and recreational fishers.

 Popular with both locals and visitors; walking and biking tracks surround the lake.
-The 5.5km Blue Lake walking track circles the lake and weaves through native bush and exotic conifers of the Whakarewarewa Forest.
+The 5.5 km Blue Lake walking track circles the lake and weaves through native bush and exotic conifers of the Whakarewarewa Forest.
 The track comes to an end, reaching the beaches at the end of the lake.
 The track has been graded as easy, with the average walker taking an hour and thirty minutes to complete the track.
 The Tangaroamihi biking trail connects Lake Tikitapu to the Whakarewarewa Forest mountain bike trail network.
-It is a grade 2, 2.5km trail.
+It is a grade 2, 2.5 km trail.

 The available facilities at Lake Tikitapu include BBQ's and picnic tables, children's playgrounds, ski lanes and boat ramps and public toilets, making it a popular choice for families.

-Lake Tikitapu hosts numerous events throughout the year; these events range from rowing regattas, wakeboarding competitions, Waka Ama events and many more.
+Lake Tikitapu hosts numerous events throughout the year; these events range from rowing regattas, wakeboarding competitions, waka ama events and many more.